HusseinBakri/PythonFinancialRepertoire/README.md

 # example statsmodels
 pip install --upgrade statsmodels
 ```
+There might be other libraries that you need to install such as BeautifulSoup4, xlrd, SQLAlchemy among many others.
+Please check the docstring of each Python Script.

 While working on them I have learned a lot about the world of Fintech & finance.
 I hope also that you learn a lot from these tools!
 You can use them if you want when studying financial analysis.